therobinkim/lets-learn-vim/README.md

 ### Modes

-When you enter a `vi` session, your cursor will be on the first character of the document in *normal mode*.
+When you enter a `vim` session, your cursor will be on the first character of the document in *normal mode*.
 You can navigate (eg, move your cursor up/down/left/right) and manipulate text (eg, copy/paste).
 You can usually return to normal mode by pressing `ESC`.

 *Insert mode* is designed to insert new text.
 You can enter insert mode from normal mode by pressing `i`, and return to normal mode by pressing `ESC`.

-*Command Mode* allows us to enter commands that save the file, quit out of `vi`, etc. Type `:` from normal mode (press `ESC` to get to normal mode), and you'll see a single line at the bottom of your terminal where you can type in commands like:
+*Command Mode* allows us to enter commands that save the file, quit out of `vim`, etc. Type `:` from normal mode (press `ESC` to get to normal mode), and you'll see a single line at the bottom of your terminal where you can type in commands like:

 * `:q` to quit*
 * `:q!` to quit and discard any changes
 * `:w` to write (aka save) the file
 * `:wq` to write (aka save) the file and quit

-\* If you've made changes and attempt to exit with `:q`, `vi` will alert you with an error that can be avoided with `:q!` or `:wq`.
+\* If you've made changes and attempt to exit with `:q`, `vim` will alert you with an error that can be avoided with `:q!` or `:wq`.

 Read more about 3 new modes that `vim` introduced [here].